TDiblik/vscode-number-peeker/README.md

 - Configuration
   - read
   - respect
-  - ability to set which to show in popup window
+  - ability to set which to show in popup window in settings
-  - ability to set which to match against
+  - ability to set which to match against in settings
+  - ability to enable/disable in settings

 # ---------------------